mesosphere/dcos-docs-site/pages/1.13/administering-clusters/repo/package-registry/index.md

 - Operating a fully air-gapped cluster
 - Deploying DC/OS Services using intranet latency and bandwidth
-- Managing DC/OS Packages individually with the ability to add new packages and upgrade individual services incrementally
+- Managing DC/OS Packages individually, with the ability to add new packages and upgrade individual services incrementally

 # Limitations

-- Inability to change storage back end after initial deployment
+- Inability to change storage backend after initial deployment
 - Multiple DC/OS clusters with a single DC/OS Package Registry
 - Metrics for local storage (S3 metrics are out of scope).
 For example, alerts on low disk space are not implemented yet.